Girls Aloud

-Girls Aloud are a British-Irish pop girl group that was created through the ITV talent show Popstars: The Rivals in 2002.
-The line up consisted of members Cheryl, Nadine Coyle, Sarah Harding, Nicola Roberts and Kimberley Walsh.
-In 2012, the group was named as Britain's biggest selling girl group of the 21st century so far, with over 4.3 million singles sales and 4 million albums sold in the UK.
-The group achieved a string of twenty top-ten singles on the UK singles chart, including four number ones.
-They also achieved seven BPI certified albums, two of which debuted at number one on the UK Albums Chart.
-They have been nominated for five Brit Awards and won one of them, Best Single in 2009 for "The Promise".
+Girls Aloud are a British-Irish pop girl group formed through the ITV talent show Popstars: The Rivals in 2002.
+The group's original line-up comprised Cheryl, Nadine Coyle, Sarah Harding, Nicola Roberts and Kimberley Walsh.
+They achieved immediate success with their debut single, "Sound of the Underground", which became the 2002 UK Christmas number one.
+Girls Aloud subsequently became one of the most commercially successful British girl group of the 21st century, achieving twenty consecutive top ten singles on the UK singles chart, including four number ones, and two number one albums.